roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Ohan  leaped backwards, in surprise.
-Ohan's power expected to exceed Lydia plainly.
+Ohan's power expected to exceed Lydia's plainly.

 "Ohan, if you won't get more serious, I'll evade everything, you know?"